cck190891/Customize-YouTube-App-windows/README.md

 <a href='https://www.paypal.com/paypalme/cck19089' className='paypal-me' target='_blank'>paypal</a>

 ## License
-This package is open-sourced software licensed under the MIT license.
+This package is open-sourced software licensed under the GPL-3.0 license.